endurantgames/cosmiclegends/src/classes/knight.md

 Trick Arrows

+:   *Prerequisite: You can't have another __Arsenal__ Ability.*
-:   You have specialized weapons, each for a different job.
+    You have specialized weapons, each for a different job.

     [Dynamo, Paragon]{.crossover}
     At the start of each Storyline, pick a number of Power Words